VeJa-Plugins/Noise-Gate/README.md

 # Noise-Gate

-A simple noisegate with a seperate gate and audio input
+A simple noisegate with seperate gate and audio input